 I must acknowledge the unexpected nature of this statement.
 For more than half a century, I avoided public positions on electoral politics.
 When I chose a career working for the Jewish people, I took on a sacred obligation, like so many other professionals, to avoid taking sides in partisan contests — an obligation I carried into retirement.

 When our democracy is weakened, and when nativism is stoked, the rights of Jews and other minorities will be diminished too.
-It may not happen overnight, but it will happen, and Jews know this well from bitter experience.
+It may not happen overnight, but it will happen, and Jews know this well from bitter experiences.

 I respect any American, and any Jewish American, who continues to identify with and support the Republican party, which has made significant and lasting contributions to the Jewish community.
 And I understand why some of these voters are struggling with their decision.